Ordered before 4:00 PM = delivered the next business day

 Hormone proof coffee

-We like to think in possibilities and we have good news!
-There is a way to enjoy your coffee without throwing your hormones out of balance.
-We call it 'hormone proof coffee' and we are going to tell you exactly how to make it.
+We love to think about possibilities, and we have good news!
+There's a way to enjoy your coffee without upsetting your hormones.
+We call it "hormone-proof coffee," and we're going to tell you exactly how to make it.

 2. Timing: Choose the right time for your coffee consumption.
 Your natural cortisol peak in the morning makes this the ideal time.